NU-CEM/Group_wiki/Software/GPUMD_NEP/README.md

 # To add to tutorial

 - [ ] DFT input files for geometry relaxations and total energy single-point calculations (HSE06 and pbesol)
-- [ ] Guidelines on ensuring the k-point density is consistent
 - [ ] FHI-vibes setup using conda

 # Training a NEP model with FHI-aims